jnduli/blog_jnduli.co.ke/content/drafts/tech_lead.rst

-I became a tech lead and I've been struggling with a lot since this happenened.
+I became a tech lead and I've been struggling a lot with this.
 Some of the challenges are:

 - It seems like I have way too much to do.
 - I need to support team members which is more work that I thought it